Disrupting the Map: Strategies for Funding Cultural Sovereignty in the Global South

 Joe Tolbert Jr. — The Waymakers Collective

-Appalachia is often referred as forgotten South, said Joe Tolbert.
+Appalachia is often referred to as the forgotten South, said Joe Tolbert.
 The work of Waymakers involves re-narrativizing ourselves: Art and artists are crucial to that work, whether it’s working on Black Lives Matter in the mountains, organizing protests against the building of prisons, or supporting artists to tell their new story.
-The work is community controlled rather than ways land and labor were exploited and extracted.
-Ironically, often this is the wealth that created foundations.
+The work is community-controlled, rather than the ways land and labor were exploited and extracted historically.
+Ironically, this is often the wealth that created foundations.

 How are you all balancing being seen and being protected?
 What would it take for funders to become co-works in that situation?

-Shey talked about how she was going to do an exhibit at a university, but the university pulled out piece that she did criticizing the church, and so her gig was cancelled.
-But students and faculty and community protested, and from this, we understand that safety in part means you are not alone, you are part of a community.
+Shey discussed how they were going to do an exhibit at a university, but the university pulled out a piece that they did criticizing the church.
+So, their gig was cancelled.
+But, students, faculty, and community protested, and from this, we understand that safety, in part, means you are not alone; you are part of a community.
 Our art practices can build these community connections, and these connections are a source of power and protection.

 This case of enlisting the help of Spanish diplomates to protect an artist in Mexico illustrates an old principle of power—If you are in conflict with someone at your level of the organization or power, you need to cultivate allies who have greater power.
 Robert Greene’s 48 Laws of Power should be required reading for all those involved in the arts, grantsmakers, organizations, artists and members of the community.